 Children and teens with chronic health problems, or those who take certain medicines, may be more susceptible to heat-related illnesses.
 Children and teens who are overweight or wear heavy clothing during exertion, such as marching band or football uniforms, are also more susceptible.

 Heat cramps are the mildest form of heat illness and consist of painful muscle cramps and spasms that occur during or after intense exercise and sweating in high heat.

 Heat exhaustion is more severe than heat cramps and results from a loss of water and salt in the body.
 It occurs in conditions of extreme heat and excessive sweating without adequate fluid and salt replacement.
 Heat exhaustion occurs when the body is unable to cool itself properly and, if left untreated, can progress to heat stroke.

 Heat stroke, the most severe form of heat illness, occurs when the body's heat-regulating system is overwhelmed by excessive heat.
 It is a life-threatening emergency and requires immediate medical attention.

-The following chart contains the most common symptoms of heat-related injuries.
-However, each adolescent may experience symptoms differently.
-In addition specific treatment will be determined by your adolescent's doctor and may include some, or more, of the following:
+The following chart contains the most common symptoms of heat-related illness.
+Specific treatment will be determined by your child's doctor and may include some, or more, of the following: